PurpleKingdomGames/roguelike-starterkit/README.md

 The terminal emulators are the basis of the library, and provide a simple 'terminal-like' object you and interact with to represent grids of ASCII tiles.
 They come in two flavours, both of which have the same interface but behave differently:

 1. The `TerminalEmulator` is the recommended default.
 It is safe and immutable and easy to use, perfect for getting started.
 The drawback of the `TerminalEmulator` is that is not very performant, and at some point you may find it necessary to start caching results.
 2. The `RogueTerminalEmulator` is a more dangerous version of the `TerminalEmulator`!
-It is a mutable structure, as as such, much more performant.
+It is a mutable structure, and as such, much more performant.
 As with all mutable data types, it must be handled with more care.
+Generally speaking though, you should be able to use it as a drop in replacement for the `TerminalEmulator`.

 ### `TerminalEmulator` with `TerminalEntity`